Solving Linear Programs¶

 However, when we substitute $(.5(500-x))$ for $y$ we are framing $y$ as a consequence of $x$ not as an independent choice.

-$$\Pi=10x+12y$$$$\Pi=10x+12(.5(500-x))$$$$\Pi=10x + 3,000 - 6x$$Framed this way with $y$ expressed as a function of $x$ our choice of $x$ incurs additional costs through its effect on $y$. $6x$ is change in the cost of $y$ from a unit change in $x$.
+$$\Pi=10x+12y$$$$\Pi=10x+12(.5(500-x))$$$$\Pi=10x + 3,000 - 6x$$Framed this way with $y$ expressed as a function of $x$ our choice of $x$ incurs additional costs through its effect on $y$. $-6x$ is change in the revenue from $y$ due to a unit change in $x$.

 A builder specializes in the construction of car garages and tool sheds.
 It has at most 80 hours available to frame the garages and tool sheds and at most 74 hours to roof the garages and tool sheds.
 It takes 10 hours to frame a garage and 7 hours to roof it.
 It takes 4 hours to frame a tool shed and 5 hours to roof it.
-If the builder makes a profit of \$570 per garage and \\$300 per tool shed, how many can he build to receive a maximum profit?
+If the builder makes a profit of \$570 per garage and \$300 per tool shed, how many can he build to receive a maximum profit?

 from gekko import GEKKO